 The project under the Nirbhaya Framework known as the Vehicle Tracking System (VTS) project is to ensure safety and security for women and children travelling in public transport systems.

-The Ministry had mandated Vehicle Tracking System (VTS) device and emergency buttons are fitted in all public service vehicles registered on or after January 1, 2019.
+The Ministry had mandated Vehicle Tracking System (VTS) devices and emergency buttons be fitted in all public service vehicles registered on or after January 1, 2019.

-The guideline also directed the concerned the State and UT govt to appoint (a) Its own Implementing Agency to deign, develop and deploy a Monitoring Centre, and (b) Its own Project Management Consultant (PMC) or can use the DIMTS for providing state-level PMC services.
+The guideline also directed the concerned State and UT govt to appoint (a) Its own Implementing Agency to design, develop and deploy a Monitoring Centre, and (b) Its own Project Management Consultant (PMC) or use the DIMTS to provide state-level PMC services.
 However, the cost of appointment of DIMTS as the state PMC shall be borne by the State government.

 This means that in case the DIMTS is appointed as the Project Management Consultant, the State government shall incur an additional expenditure of nearly Rs.
-2 (two) crores during the two year period of this project implementation.
+2 (two) crores during the two years of this project implementation.

 However, before this appointment of the MANITRON as the Implementing Agency in June 2021, the Joint Director of Transport Department on behalf of the Govt of Manipur inked an MOU with the DIMTS, Delhi appointing DIMTS as Project consultancy services (PMC) for the project vide its letter no. 14/1/2020 – T(MV) dated 18th August 2020.